What is a hysteroscopy?

 What is diagnostic hysteroscopy?

 Diagnostic hysteroscopy is used to diagnose problems of the uterus.
 Diagnostic hysteroscopy is also used to confirm results of other tests, such as hysterosalpingography (HSG).
 HSG is an X-ray dye test used to check the uterus and fallopian tubes.
-Diagnostic hysteroscopy can many times be done in an office setting.
+Diagnostic hysteroscopy can often be done in an office setting.

 Additionally, hysteroscopy can be used with other procedures, such as laparoscopy, or before procedures such as dilation and curettage (D&C).
 In laparoscopy, your doctor will insert an endoscope (a slender tube fitted with a fiber optic camera) into your abdomen to view the outside of your uterus, ovaries and fallopian tubes.
 The endoscope is inserted through an incision made through or below your navel.